pr2-humanoid/PR2-Platform/README.md

 ```bash
 bash submission/launch_task.sh <task-id>
 ```
-Replace `<task-id>` with an integer between 1 and 6 to select the specific demo task you want to present.
+Replace `<task-id>` with an integer between 1 and 6 to select the specific task you want to test.

 ## ⭐ Contributing to PR2-Platform